 How will inspectors use information from the staff survey?

-Inspectors will use evidence from the staff survey alongside other evidence gathered during inspection.
+Inspectors will use evidence from the staff survey and school or trust surveys alongside other evidence gathered during inspection.
 The evidence will be used to gain a rounded picture of what is happening in the school.

 The staff survey will be an important means for gathering evidence about workload and wellbeing.
 For instance, it may provide pointers to issues and to good practice which inspectors can follow up and explore in other inspection activities such as deep dives and discussions with staff, leaders and managers.

-We urge staff to complete the staff survey.
-It should be noted that the staff survey is likely to be the main means for alerting inspectors to issues about workload, wellbeing, and the harassment and bullying of staff.
+We urge staff to complete the staff survey and/or ensure that findings from school or trust surveys that address these issues appropriately are shared with inspectors.
+It should be noted that staff surveys are likely to be the main means for alerting inspectors to issues about workload, wellbeing and the harassment and bullying of staff.

 Miscellaneous questions about the inspection process and reporting